- Frequencies of compounding-video.

 The compounding starts after the first semi-annual and the slope gets increased based on the new ratio.
 This is the process of changing from linear to exponential function at t=0.50 year.

 Recall that the Fv equation=P0*(1+i)^n.
 In this case p0=$1, new i/n=(100/100)/2=50%. the power raised is (i*t)=2*1=2.00.
-The future value obtained is matching the value in table 4.13. the FV-2=(1.5*1.5)/1=$2.25.
+The future value obtained matches the value in Table 4.13. the FV-2=(1.5*1.5)/1=$2.25.

-The balance of $1 for the interest of 100%-compounded quarterly.
+The balance of $1 for the interest of 100%-compounded-quarterly.

-This is the second type of the different types of frequencies of compounding which is compounding quarterly.
+This is the second type of compounding-Quarterly.

 From the last post, we have estimated the future value of $1, after one year based on a compound interest of 100% compounded yearly.
 The value was $2.00, we want to find the balance value based on 100% compounded-quarterly.